Authentic Presence Immersion

 • Caregiving as a spiritual and contemplative practice

-Training in contemplative listening and communication
+Training in Contemplative Listening and Communication

-• Extensive training in the model of ‘Contemplative Listening and Communication’ and its practical applications
+• Extensive training in the model of ‘Contemplative Listening and Communication’ and its practical applications working with patients, families and staff

 • ‘Council’ – a listening model for family and bereavement support and team meetings